capital-G/supercollider-wiki/Continuous-Integration---GitHub-Actions.md

 ## [skip ci]

 If you have `[skip ci]` in the first line of your commit message then GHA won't build it.
+Please **only** use this functionality when a commit only changes comments, documentation files, or other text files.
+Do not use it when adding, deleting, or renaming files.

 ## Restarting builds